Combinatorial formulas for shifted dual stable Grothendieck polynomials: Bender--Knuth involutions for shifted bar tableaux

-\begin{theorem} The operations $\swap$ and $\unswap$ are inverse shape- and weight-preserving bijections between semistandard and sorted ShBT of the same shape with entries in $\{1', 1, 2', 2\}$. \end{theorem}
+\begin{theorem} The operations $\swap$ and $\unswap$ are inverse shape- and weight-preserving bijections between semistandard and sorted shifted bar tableaux with all entries in $\{1', 1, 2', 2\}$. \end{theorem}

-\begin{proof} The two maps are shape- and weight-preserving by definition.
-By Propositions~\ref{prop:semi to inter} and~\ref{prop:inter to semi}, they both have the correct domain and codomain.
-Finally, since each swap preserves the relative orders of the $\cV_i$ and of the $\cH_j$, it is immediate from the definitions that $\unswap(\swap(T)) = T$ for any semistandard ShBT $T$ and $\swap(\unswap(\tilde T)) = \tilde T$ for any sorted ShBT $\tilde T$. \end{proof}
+\begin{proof} By Propositions~\ref{prop:semi to inter} and~\ref{prop:inter to semi}, the two maps are shape- and weight-preserving and they have the correct domain and codomain.
+Since each swap preserves the relative orders of the $\cV_i$ and of the $\cH_j$, it is immediate from the definitions that $\unswap(\swap(T)) = T$ for any semistandard ShBT $T$ and $\swap(\unswap(\tilde T)) = \tilde T$ for any sorted ShBT $\tilde T$. \end{proof}